-It may be appropriate for the Department to suggest an additional half-step of off-scale when one of the three categories of review demonstrate exceptional achievement but the same level of accomplishment is not present in all three areas of review.
+It may be appropriate for the Department to suggest an additional half-step of off-scale when one of the three categories of review demonstrates exceptional achievement, but the same level of accomplishment is not present in all three areas of review.
 Alternatively, an additional half-step of off-scale may also be appropriate when all areas of review are substantially above expectations.
 DEI contributions can strengthen any of the review area, just like for example, grant/fellowship activity strengthens research.
-Departments should not propose additional offscale except in cases where achievements clearly met these high standards.
+Departments should not propose additional off-scale except in cases where achievements clearly met these high standards.
 Candidate may discuss this possibility with their Chair if they feel their record warrants this distinction.
+Except for cases where the COVID-IMPACTED outcome or the LEO outcome is warranted, is not permitted to recommend an additional off-scale salary unaccompanied by a positive recommendation on a merit or promotion.